Skip to main content

 Composting

-Yard waste is composted on campus by the grounds department.
-All yard waste that cannot be composted on-site (i.e. tree stumps) is composted at the landfill.
-However, the majority of the debris generated from the grounds operation is kept on site, composted, and reused throughout campus areas.
-Composting helps provide needed nutrients for plant life in the flower beds around campus and keeps it out of the landfill.
+The Department of Grounds Services composts yard waste on campus.
+All yard waste that cannot be composted on-site (i.e., tree stumps) is composted at the landfill.
+However, most debris generated from the grounds operation is kept on-site, composted and reused throughout campus.
+Composting provides needed nutrients for plant life in the flower beds around campus and keeps it out of landfills.

-Collection of food waste is sorted at various dining locations around campus as part of the pre-consumer composting process.
-Pre-consumer, also known as back-of-house composting, includes any food or paper organic waste that is created or food scraps discarded during the food production process.
-This means that consumers might not readily notice the compost collection process occurring behind the scene.
+Various on-campus dining locations sort collected food waste as part of the pre-consumer composting process.
+Pre-consumer, also known as back-of-house composting, includes any food or paper organic waste created or food scraps discarded during food production.
+Consumers might not readily notice the compost collection process occurring behind the scenes.

 Watch for compost totes on campus behind buildings.
 These containers are generally used by food service workers only.
 Do not put single-stream recycling items in these containers.
 Contamination over three percent will force the whole container to be rejected.

 All food at Fresh Gatherings Cafe is served on fully compostable plates, cups, bowls, etc. Beverage cups are compostable (both hot and cold).
-The garden program utilizes seven compost tumblers, one large industrial sized tumbler, an Earth Tub and a vermiculture system for management of both pre- and post-consumer food waste.
+The garden program utilizes seven compost tumblers, one large industrial-sized tumbler, an Earth Tub and a vermiculture system to manage both pre- and post-consumer food waste.

 Donations